 Can the software model sonic choking and its effect on the whole system accurately?
 A choked system can see different behavior than a sub-sonic system, and accurately modeling choked flow is a necessary part of understanding gas systems.
 A quality flow analysis software should be able to detect and model this phenomenon.
 Some software will model subsonic flow only, putting the engineer at risk of incorrectly designing and modeling their system.

-Does the software model cavitation in a system?
+Does the software detect and model cavitation in a system?
 Cavitation is a hydraulic phenomenon that occurs when the system fluid reaches vapor pressure, creating vapor bubbles that collapse when the pressure increases again.
-Persistent cavitation and can cause rapid degradation of pipe walls, pump impellers and valves seats.
-Cavitation can also have dramatic effects on how a system behaves during transient events.
-A quality flow analysis software should be able to detect and model this phenomenon.
+Cavitation in steady flow can cause degradation of pipe walls, pump impellers and valves seats.
+Cavitation in transient flow leads to liquid column separation and vapor pockets in pipes.
+This can result in extremely large pressure spikes when the vapor pockets collapse after repressurization.
+A quality flow analysis will warn users about steady cavitation and model cavity collapse in transient cavitation.

 Can the software select a pump and pump curve to best fit the operating conditions determined by the system?
 When a system is being designed, pump curves are not always available.
 It can be difficult to find a pump whose performance curve puts the system operating conditions at or near to the pump’s BEP.
 A good flow analysis software should be linked to pump curves databases, that the engineer can utilize to match the right pump with their system.